SLINGhub/MSOrganiser/README.md

 ![ResultsAreaRTPDF](docs/figures/README-ResultsAreaRTPDF.PNG)

-## Calculating normalised Area and Concentration
+## Calculate Normalised Area And Concentration

 To do this, a corresponding annotation file is required.